Campo Pio XI: Overview

-The Pio XI multi-sport complex is located on an 18-acre piece of land in Rome only a few hundred yards from Vatican City as Vatican City is not large enough to house sports fields of its own.
-It has a capacity of 500 spectators and is equipped with artificial turf and floodlights.
-The field is known for having a clear view of Saint Peter's Basilica.
+The Pio XI multi-sport complex is located on an 18-acre plot of land in Rome some 400 meters from Vatican City It has a capacity of 500 spectators, and is equipped with artificial turf and floodlights.
+The field is known for having a clear, unobstructed view of Saint Peter's Basilica.

 History

 The Campo Pio XI stadium is part of one of several sports complexes built, funded, and maintained by the Italian Knights of Columbus.
 The fraternal organization began building free recreational facilities for Roman Catholic youth in 1920 after Pope Benedict XV asked the Order to do so.
+This was due to the Pope recognising that the Church having the use of its own sports pitch would be beneficial to allow people to play sports under a Catholic ethos.
 The field was consecrated and blessed by Cardinal Pietro Gasparri, Vatican Secretary of State, in May 1926.

 Serie A club AS Roma hosts youth tournaments at the stadium.

 On 10 June 2018, during Vatican Family Day, the stadium hosted the first Vatican women's football match following that year's Vatican Super Cup.
-Shortly thereafter it became home to the nascent Vatican City women's national football team.
+Campo Pio XI is also the home to the Vatican City women's national football team.